 "Children can get involved by baking individual biscuit favors to be used at each guest place," suggests Fairlie.
 "The biscuits can be decorated to match the tablescape color scheme and can have guests' names iced onto them.
-Place them in cellophane bags and tie with a ribbon for the finishing touch."
+Place them in cellophane bags and tie them with a ribbon for the finishing touch."

-14. There are Easter crackers now
+14. Welcome fun Easter crackers

 These days, crackers aren't just for Christmas.
 Although Easter crackers haven't hit the mainstream yet, you can buy them online or make your own.
 Craft supply store Hobbycraft has a handy how-to tutorial for making Easter bunny crackers.

 $8.71 / £6.95 | Not only will these look great on the table they also provide an ideal Easter Craft for all the family.
 The kit contains all the materials to make 6 bunny crackers, including DIY Crackers, 6 Tags, 4 Gold Sticker Sheets, and 6 Ribbons.
 Fill the personalized crackers with treats of your choice.